dscig/COVID19_tweetsTopic/README.md

-# Clustering Insomnia Patterns by Data From Wearable Devices: Algorithm Development and Validation Study
+# Risk Communication in Asian Countries: COVID-19 Discourse on Twitter
-Implementation details including codes in Tensorflow and datasets from wearable devices, Fitbit Charge 2.
-You can find the orignal paper "Clustering Insomnia Patterns by Data From Wearable Devices: Algorithm Development and Validation Study" at the following link: https://mhealth.jmir.org/2019/12/e14473/.
+Implementation details including codes in Python

+Tensorflow and datasets from wearable devices, Fitbit Charge 2.
+You can find the orignal paper "Clustering Insomnia Patterns by Data From Wearable Devices: Algorithm Development and Validation Study" at the following link: .
 ##### Please cite as:
 Park S, Lee SW, Han S, Cha M <br>
 Clustering Insomnia Patterns by Data From Wearable Devices: Algorithm Development and Validation Study <br>